MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 - The home tenant of the guest user.

 For example, if a guest user has a Power Automate per user license assigned in the home tenant, they can use premium features in the guest tenant that is hosting the flow.
-Power Automate, included with Office, Power Automate per user, per user with attended RPA, Power Apps per user, and Dynamics user plans, will have the following characteristics:
+Power Automate, included with Office, Power Automate per user, per user with attended Robotic Process Automation (RPA), Power Apps per user, and Dynamics user plans, will have the following characteristics:
-- In the Azure public cloud, they're recognized across tenants in guest scenarios because they aren't bound to a specific environment.
+- In the Azure public cloud, the above plans are recognized across tenants in guest scenarios because they aren't bound to a specific environment.
-- In Azure national or sovereign clouds, they're recognized across tenants in guest scenarios.
-More information: [National clouds](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-national-cloud), [Azure geographies](https://azure.microsoft.com/en-us/global-infrastructure/geographies/#geographies)
+- In Azure national or sovereign clouds, the above plans are recognized across tenants in guest scenarios.
+More information: [National clouds](/azure/active-directory/develop/authentication-national-cloud), [Azure geographies](https://azure.microsoft.com/global-infrastructure/geographies/#geographies)
  - Licenses are not recognized across tenants in difference Azure clouds.

 ### What Power Automate capabilities are included in Windows licenses?